 NCERT Exemplar Solutions Class 10 Science Chapter 16 – Free PDF Download

-NCERT Exemplar Class 10 Science Chapter 16 Management of Natural Resources is one of those study material students should not ignore.
-It gives you the necessary knowledge on different varieties of questions on the management of natural resources.
-The students need to get well versed with this NCERT Exemplar to score good marks in the examination.
-NCERT Exemplar Class 10 Science provided here has answers to the questions included in the NCERT Exemplar book along with management of natural resources MCQ questions, Short answer questions, and long answer questions.
+The NCERT Exemplar Solutions Class 10 Science Chapter 16 Management of Natural Resources is an essential study material for students to prepare and perform well in the board exam.
+It gives you the necessary knowledge on different varieties of questions in the chapter.
+The students need to get well versed in this NCERT Exemplar to score good marks in the examination.
+The NCERT Exemplar Class 10 Science, provided here, has answers to the questions included in the NCERT Exemplar book, along with Management of Natural Resources MCQ questions, short answer questions and long answer questions.

 Students will learn about natural resources like forests, wildlife, water, coal, and petroleum, and some conservation techniques.
-To help students develop a strong foundation and be thorough with the different concepts, free NCERT Exemplar for Class 10 Science Chapter 16 is provided here.
-These exemplars will help students find the right answers to all the questions regarding the subject and understand each topic in detail.
-With these, students will also be able to practice the important questions and study effectively for the exams.
-These solutions are prepared by subject experts as per the latest CBSE Syllabus 2021-22.
+To help students develop a strong foundation and be thorough with the different concepts, the free NCERT Exemplar for Class 10 Science Chapter 16 is provided here.
+The exemplar will help students find the right answers to all questions regarding the chapter and understand each topic in detail.
+With this, students will also be able to practise the important questions and study effectively for the board exam.
+These solutions are prepared by subject experts as per the latest CBSE Syllabus 2023-24.

-Access Answers to NCERT Exemplar for Class 10 Science Chapter 16 – Management of Natural Resources
+Access Answers to the NCERT Exemplar for Class 10 Science Chapter 16 – Management of Natural Resources

 Multiple Choice Questions

 1. From the list given below to pick the item that is not a natural resource

 Soil, water and air are natural resources whereas electricity is produced by humans by transformation of different sources of energy.